Shoaibkhalid65/NavigationDrawer/README.md

 ## ⭐ Feedback

-If you found this project helpful or interesting, **please consider giving it a star** ⭐ Your support encourages further development and exploration!
+If you found this project helpful or interesting, **please consider giving it a star** ⭐ Your support encourages further development and exploration.

 ---